Calvin Trillin: Career

-Family, travel and food are also themes in Trillin's work.
-Three of his books—American Fried; Alice, Let's Eat; and Third Helpings—were individually published and are also collected in the 1994 compendium The Tummy Trilogy.
-The most autobiographical of his works are Messages from My Father, Family Man, and an essay in the March 27, 2006, New Yorker, "Alice, Off the Page", discussing his late wife.
-A slightly expanded version of the latter essay, entitled About Alice, was published as a book on December 26, 2006.
+Family, travel and food are major themes in Trillin's work.
+Three of his books on food — American Fried (1974), Alice, Let's Eat (1978) and Third Helpings (1983) — were collected in the 1994 compendium The Tummy Trilogy.
+Trillin has also written several autobiographical books and magazine articles, including Messages from My Father (1996), Family Man (1998), and an essay in the March 27, 2006 issue of The New Yorker, "Alice, Off the Page", discussing his late wife.
+In December 2006, a slightly expanded version of the essay was published as a book titled About Alice.
 In Messages from My Father, Trillin recounts how his father always expected his son to be a Jew, but had primarily "raised me to be an American".

-Trillin has also written a collection of short stories – Barnett Frummer Is an Unbloomed Flower (1969) – and three comic novels, Runestruck (1977), Floater (1980), and Tepper Isn't Going Out (2001).
-This last novel is about a man who enjoys parking in New York City for its own sake and is unusual among novels for exploring the subject of parking.
+Trillin has also written a collection of short stories, Barnett Frummer is an Unbloomed Flower (1969), and three comic novels, Runestruck (1977), Floater (1980), and Tepper Isn't Going Out (2002).
+The latter novel is about a man who enjoys parking in New York City for its own sake and is unusual among novels for exploring the subject of parking.

 In 2008, Trillin was elected to the American Academy of Arts and Letters.
 The same year, The Library of America selected Trillin's essay "Stranger with a Camera" for inclusion in its two-century retrospective of American True Crime.
 In 2012, Trillin was awarded the Thurber Prize for American Humor for Quite Enough of Calvin Trillin: Forty Years of Funny Stuff, published by Random House.
 In 2013, he was inducted into the New York Writers Hall of Fame.

 Personal life

 In 1965, Trillin married the educator and writer Alice Stewart Trillin, with whom he had two daughters.
 Alice died in 2001.
 He also has four grandchildren.
 Trillin lives in the Greenwich Village area of New York City.

+Trillin was a close friend of Joan Didion and her husband John Gregory Dunne.
+He met Dunne when the two worked at Time in the 1960s.
+Dunne wrote an afterword to Trillin's 1993 book Remembering Denny and Trillin contributed a foreword to Dunne's posthumously released collection Regards (2005).
+In September 2022, Trillin was one of the speakers at Didion's memorial service in New York City.